 The state of infographics today, two years after the study, is even better than it was in 2017.
 The infographic isn’t going anywhere.
 If you’re one of 44% of businesses who still say they are unfamiliar with infographics, you could be missing out on an enormous marketing and sales opportunity.
 Don’t waste another day.
 Learn how to make your own effective infographic here and now.

 Infographic creation is not as hard as many people believe.
+You do not need to know anything as intricate as web development languages to create it.
 Thanks to tools such as infographic makers and infographic design templates, creating your own original infographic is simple.
 You can create a compelling visual in minutes with the right resources.
 If you don’t feel confident in your ability to create an infographic yourself, a digital marketing firm can help.

 Infographic Example 4